ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables.
+		- is a scalar variable of type Int32 that holds the number of variables.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of general constraints.
+		- is a scalar variable of type Int32 that holds the number of general constraints.

 	*
 		- h_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of :math:`H` stored in the sparse symmetric co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of :math:`H` stored in the sparse symmetric co-ordinate storage scheme.

 	*
 		- a_ne

-		- is a scalar variable of type int, that holds the number of entries in :math:`A` stored in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in :math:`A` stored in the sparse co-ordinate storage scheme.

 	*
 		- h_c_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of :math:`H_c` stored in the joint sparse co-ordinate storage scheme.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of :math:`H_c` stored in the joint sparse co-ordinate storage scheme.

 .. index:: pair: function; rpd_get_g
 .. _doxid-galahad__rpd_8h_1aa5be687c00e4a7980c5ea7c258717d3a: